animate1978/MB-Lab/README.md

 ## Known Issues

+- MB-Dev tools may contain bugs that are unknown at this time

 ## ManuelBastioniLAB 1.6.1a

 We are including this for historical purposes as the website, videos and social media accounts are offline.